 If push comes to shove and incidents are repeated, your staff may feel the need to escalate the matter outside the company.
 This can create increased tensions within the organization – that is why everyone wants to avoid being involved in cases that fixate on workplace negligence.
 Not only does it hurt your rapport with your team, but damages the company image as well.

 Steps for an Effective Employee Safety Training Program

 1. Identify pain points for employers and employees

-Before anything else, you need to start by identifying your organization’s training needs.
+Before anything else, you need to start by identifying your organization’s training requirements, particularly on workplace health and safety.
 What equipment are your teams handling in their day-to-day tasks?
 Where do common workplace injuries occur?
 What knowledge and skills do your employees need to have in order to accomplish their tasks?

 Once pain points are identified, it’ll become easier to determine the goals and objectives of your training program